 You can’t remove the default theme

-However, with an unactivated Windows 10, you won’t have the capacity to remove the custom theme.
+However, with an unactivated copy, you won’t have the capacity to remove the custom theme.
 Only users with activated versions can choose their preferred themes.

 You’ll have default fonts only